 Questions about the free and reduced-price meal program can be e-mailed to Cris or addressed via telephone at 253-931-4972.

 The Auburn School District participates in the USDA National School Breakfast and Lunch Programs.
 We maintain confidentiality in classrooms and lunchrooms.
-All students (free, reduced, and/or full/regular price) use a PIN number (the student’s ID number) to access their account.
-It is important that students do not share their number (access to their meal account) with others.
+All students (free, reduced, and/or paid/regular price) use a PIN number (the student’s ID number) to access their account.
+It is important students do not share their number (access to their meal account) with others.
 School meals meet USDA nutritional goals and dietary guidelines; the district's participation in the USDA National School Breakfast and Lunch Programs can entitle qualified students to receive free or reduced-price school meals.

 Click the image below to learn more about:

 - How much money you can make and still qualify for meal benefits.